Robust Model Predictive Control for Nonlinear Systems Using Convex Restriction: Problem Statement and Preliminaries

-There are two main sources of uncertainty considered in this paper. \begin{itemize} \item Uncertainty in initial condition: The initial condition for the state vector is denoted by $x_0$ and is assumed to be unknown but bounded by $\mathcal{W}_\textrm{init}$. \item Uncertainty in dynamics: The disturbance at every time step is denoted by $w_t$ and is assumed to be unknown but bounded by $\mathcal{W}_t$ for all time $t$. \end{itemize} The uncertainty sets are modeled by an ellipsoid with the radius $\gamma$ and the variance $\Sigma\in\mathbb{R}^{r\times r}$,
+There are two main sources of uncertainty considered in this paper. \begin{itemize} \item Uncertainty in initial condition: Initial condition for the state is denoted by $w_\textrm{init}$ and is assumed to be unknown but bounded by $\mathcal{W}_\textrm{init}$. \item Uncertainty in dynamics: Disturbances are denoted by $w_t$ and are assumed to be unknown but bounded by $\mathcal{W}_t$ for time step, $t$. \end{itemize} The uncertainty sets are modeled by convex sets with margin, $\gamma$, representing the size of the uncertainty set.
+We provide two types of uncertainty sets as examples:

-The center of the ellipsoid is at $w^{(0)}\in\mathbb{R}^r$, which is the nominal value of the uncertain variable.
-It is possible to extend the analysis to other uncertainty sets, but we limit ourselves to the quadratic uncertainty sets for the simplicity of the presentation.

-Given the uncertainty set, the robustness of the trajectory in our formulation is defined as the state trajectory satisfying the safety constraints under the uncertainty.
+where the superscripts $Q$ and $I$ denote ellipsoidal and interval uncertainty sets, respectively.
+The ellipsoidal uncertainty set, $\mathcal{W}^Q(\gamma)$, has its center at the nominal value, $w^{(0)}\in\mathbb{R}^r$, with variance and radius of $\Sigma\in\mathbb{R}^{r\times r}$ and $\gamma\in\mathbb{R}$, respectively.
+The interval uncertainty set, $\mathcal{W}^I(\gamma)$, is upper and lower bounded by $w_i^{(0)}+\gamma_i$ and $w_i^{(0)}-\gamma_i$ for each element of $w_i$.
+It is possible to extend the analysis to other uncertainty sets, but we limit ourselves to these uncertainty sets for simplicity of presentation.
+Given the uncertainty set, the robustness of the trajectory is defined as the state trajectory satisfying the safety constraints under the uncertainty.